fireflycons/PSCloudFormation/docfx/articles/terraform/examples/lambda-stack/lambda-stack.md

 A few points to note here

 * An extra provider [ArthurHlt/Zipper](https://registry.terraform.io/providers/ArthurHlt/zipper/latest) is included to manage the extracted lambda code.
 * There are five imported resources, when the CloudFormation only contains two resources.
-This is because the serverless lambda declaration implies creation of a role, an Eventbridge event and a lambda permission to permit Eventbridge to invoke the lambda.
+This is because the serverless lambda declaration implies creation of a role, an event resource and a lambda permission to permit Event Bridge to invoke the lambda.
 * When the function is imported (Resource 1/5) the inline python code is extracted and written to a file
 * In the plan stage at the end, we see some changes
     * A new resource.
 This creates the zip package of the extracted python code for deployment.